tetra3dprint/HemeraOdyssey/Build_Guide/03_Idler.md

 * Puncture the adjuster hole due to bridging support<br>
 ![02](../img/Idlers/Gates/02.jpg)
 ---
-* Insert the Nylon Lock Nut and secure using 1 14mm bolt, then unscrew until bolt end is flush.<br>
+* Insert the Nylon Lock Nut and secure using 1 14mm bolt, then unscrew until bolt end is flush.
+(Not like the picture, will update it soon)<br>
 ![03](../img/Idlers/Gates/03.jpg)
 ---
 [Previous](02_Part_Right.md) | [Next](04_X_Carriage.md)